yuehanwang17mcp/big-data-spring2018/github_instructions/Part3_Github_ResolvingMergeConflicts.md

 Save your file once you've made the edit and resolved the conflict.

-### 4. Fix all of the Merge Conflicts

-In order to complete the merge and get the commit to properly perform, you need to fix **all** of the merge conflicts.
+In order to complete the merge and get the commit to properly perform, you need to fix all of the merge conflicts.
 Unfortunately, you do usually have to do this manually, as Github will not know which of the conflicts it should keep.
-There is a way to force Github to take changes using **git pull --force**... but you almost never want to do this!
+There is a way to force Github to take changes using `git pull --force`... but you almost never want to do this!
 It will overwrite all of your changes!

-### 5. Commit and Push your Change
+## Commit and Push your Changes

 Once you have finished resolving conflicts, you can push to your remote repo just as you would any other commit.
-First **commit** your changes, include a message that you are resolving conflicts in addition to your changes, then **push** them to the remote.
+First `commit` your changes, include a message that you are resolving conflicts in addition to your changes, then `push` them to the remote.

 ### Read the Docs